If you fancy your chances being in a band then here’s some advice to get you on your way.

 Build up contacts at gigs.
 If there are people you don’t know, ask them if they saw your set.
 They probably won’t hesitate as much as your family to tell you exactly what you were like - good or bad.

-If people come up and talk to you about your set, be friendly – they could turn out to be journalists or A&R men, but even if they’re not, it’s important to be nice to potential fans, or they’ll tell all their friends not to like you either.
+If people come up and talk to you about your set, be friendly – they could turn out to be journalists or from a music label, but even if they’re not, it’s important to be nice to potential fans.

 Advice from other bands